|Founded||Founded in 1956 in or near North Lawndale|

 In April, 1978 the Folk Nation and People Nation alliances were formed in Statesville Prison.
 Some of the biggest and oldest gangs were invited into the two alliances including the Popes’ biggest allies the Simon City Royals.
 Since Popes had the “Royal Pope” alliance the Popes were allowed to join the Folk Nation in 1978.
 The Simon City Royals and Popes were now allies with the newly formed “United Latino Organization” which was a street coalition of the north side gangs that had joined the Folk Nation in prison such as Spanish Cobras and Latin Disciples.

 In 1985 the Popes faced extinction if they did not take in members of other races.
 The majority of gangs were taking in other races including the Vice Lords and Black Gangster Disciples.
 Most white gangs refused to take in other races but the Royals and Popes started letting them in and shed their racist beliefs.
 Now Pope no longer stood for Protection Of The People Eliminating Spics, now it stood for Protection Of The People Eliminating Scum.
-Regardless of the fact that Popes were taking in other races they still shrunk in size.
-Many members began to retire while others faced incarceration or prison sentences.
+Many older members began to retire while others faced incarceration or prison sentences.
 There was of course the usual round of flipping that happened that plagued all the white gangs later in the 80s and into the 1990s.

 In the late 1980s Lawrence and Rockwell began to fade for the Popes as the value of homes rose quite a bit as yuppies found the neighborhood ideal.
 The Popes moved their headquarters to Lawrence and Washtenaw (Gross Park).
 They also still had turf on Lawrence from Western Avenue to the river.
 Down by the river the Popes slugged it with Latin Kings especially the Latin Kings at Lawrence and Virginia.
 Near Western Avenue the Popes battled still with Seeley and Ainslie Gaylords.